Operation Frühlingssonne

 Operation Frühlingssonne (Note: German: Unternehmen Frühlingssonne, lit.: "Spring Sun") was the code name for a military plan created by Paul von Hindenburg, during the 1918–1919 Greater Poland uprising, according to which the Weimar Republic and the Russian SFSR were meant to attack the Second Polish Republic.

-The operation

-According to the plan of the operation, Germany would attack Poland in a few outflanking points: Suwałki and Grodno, Toruń and Upper Silesia, heading to Warsaw.
-On 21 June 1919 AKO Süd ordered the realization of the plan.
+According to the plan, Germany would attack Poland in multiple outflanking points: Suwałki, Grodno, Toruń, and Upper Silesia, heading to Warsaw.

+On 21 June, 1919, AKO Süd ordered the realization of the plan.
 The next day, German aircraft crossed the Polish border, in the region of Częstochowa.
 From 23 to 27 June, German troops fought with the Polish army near Bolesławiec and Wieruszów.

-The operation was canceled in late June, and on 28 June 1919, Germany had signed the Treaty of Versailles, ending any plans to continue the conflict against Poland.
+The operation was canceled in late June.
+On 28 June, 1919, Germany had signed the Treaty of Versailles, ending any plans to continue the conflict against Poland.